brycewray/hugo-site/content/posts/2018/10/web-typography-part-1.md

   <span class="caption">Image: <a href="https://pixabay.com/photos/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=691842">Free-Photos</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=691842">Pixabay</a></span>
 ---

 As I suggested in a [recent post](/posts/2018/09/why-finally-settled-ulysses/), I'm more than a little hung up on on-screen type; so I thought I'd do a little two-part series on website typography and share some appropriate insights and tips.
-They come from two decades as a web designer and three-and-a-half decades as a writer and formatter---oh, and nearly six decades of reading.
+They come from two decades as a web designer and three-and-a-half decades as a writer and formatter --- oh, and nearly six decades of reading.
 Perhaps you'll find them useful.

 ## Readability&nbsp;.&nbsp;.&nbsp;.&nbsp;!
 Do you _speak_ it?